World Rugby Rankings: How to calculate the Points Exchange

-[5] The team with the higher “Modified pre-match Points Ranking Score” may be termed the “Favourite”.
+[5] The team with the higher “pre-match Points Ranking Score” may be termed the “Favourite”.

-[6] The team with the lower “Modified pre-match Points Ranking Score” may be termed the “Underdog”.
+[6] The team with the lower “pre-match Points Ranking Score” may be termed the “Underdog”.

-[7] A team whose “Modified pre-match Points Ranking Score” is 10+ points lower than their opponents’ "Modified pre-match Points Ranking Score” may be termed the “Outsider”.
+[7] A team whose “pre-match Points Ranking Score” is 10+ points lower than their opponents’ "pre-match Points Ranking Score” may be termed the “Outsider”.

 [8] An "Underdog" stands to gain more from a victory than does a "Favourite".

 [9] In the case of a draw, the points are transferred from the “Favourite” to the “Underdog” or “Outsider”.
-The transfer is capped at 1 (2 in a World Cup Match).
+The transfer is capped at 1 (2 in a World Cup match).

 [10] There is no transfer of points if a “Favourite” beats an “Outsider”.

 New and dormant nations

 All new member nations start with 30.00 points, which is provisional until they have completed ten test matches.
 When countries merge, the new country inherits the higher rating of the two countries but when they split e.g., the 2010 breakup of the Arabian Gulf rugby union team into separate teams representing its current member countries, the new countries will inherit a rating at a fixed level below the rating of the original country.

-Before 1 December 2012 new member nations were given 40.00 points.
+Before 1 December 2012, new member nations were given 40.00 points.

 Countries that have not played a test for a number of years are removed from the ranking system and the list.
 If they become active again, they resume their previous rating.